k8gb-io/k8gb/docs/index.md

 In the use case above, the following resources are configured by the _application_ team:

-**A.** The Kubernetes `Gslb` CRD (Custom Resource Definition) is created which indicates to an Oh My GLB controller that it should create the necessary GSLB configuration for the cluster where the the `Gslb` resource is created and the Oh My GLB controller for that cluster.
+**A.** The Kubernetes `Gslb` CRD (Custom Resource Definition) is created which indicates to an  k8gb controller that it should create the necessary GSLB configuration for the cluster where the the `Gslb` resource is created and the k8gb controller for that cluster.

 A potential example of what this `Gslb` resource would look like: